wongwill86/air-tasks/README.md

 )
 ```

+#### Running/testing locally
+You can mount your host machine's directory as a volume in the Docker Operator.
+DockerOperator calls docker directly from the host machine.
+In other words, your task's docker container is not running inside the worker container.
+Instead, it is running directly off the host machine.
+Therefore when you are testing locally, you can just mount your host's secret directory as a volume into the operator.

 ### Multiple Instance Types
 **INCOMPLETE**
 If you need to run tasks on different machine instance types, this can be achieved by scheduling the task on a new queue topic.
 Currently all standard workers listen to the queue topic `worker`.
-If you require specialized workers to run specific tasks, this can be achieved by
+If you require specialized workers to run specific tasks, this can be achieved by:

 1. In the *task operator*, specify a new queue topic.
 This will schedule all tasks of this operator into a separate queue topic (in this case `other-instance-type`).
     ```